H2Global/profin/README.md

 2. Open Anaconda Prompt.

-3. Create a new environment from reference_environment.yml file (recommended):
+3. Create a new environment from requirements.txt file (recommended):
     ```bash
-   conda env create -f reference_environment.yml
+   conda create --name <env_name> --file requirements.txt

 4. Activate the environment with:
     ```bash
-   conda activate env_mode_behave
+   conda activate <env_name>

 5. cd to the directory, where you stored the repository and where the setup.py file is located.

 6. In this folder run:
     ```bash
-   pip install mode-behave
+   pip install -e .

-7. Alternatively, run:
+7. Alternatively, you may install profin directly via PyPI:
     ```bash
-    pip install -e
+    pip install profin

 ## Example
 An example project configuration and calculation are provided in [example_project](https://github.com/H2Global/profin/blob/master/deployment/example_project.py).
-This example illustrates the variables that must be defined in a Project-type class.
-Some variables may require an array, while others may be a single number.
+This example illustrates the variables that may be defined for an exemplary Project-type class.
+Some variables may be given as integer/float or as arrays, having equal length to the defined DEPRECIATION_PERIOD.
+If integer/float variables are given, these values are assumed constant over the DEPRECIATION_PERIOD.
+If arrays are given, profin looks up the values given for each year.
 There are also some variables that are optional; if not defined, they will retain their default values.

 ```py